 Akyaka’s beach has been awarded the status of a blue flag beach.
-Azmak Creek is a spot in the region is almost like an aquarium thanks to its clear waters.
+Azmak Creek is a spot in the region that is almost like an aquarium thanks to its clear waters.

-Among the many things to do here, you can also take a boat tour or camp, go trekking or do water sports like kite surfing and kiteboarding.
+Among the many things to do here, you can also take a boat tour or camp, go trekking, or do water sports like kite surfing and kiteboarding.

 One of the most important features of Akyaka is that has received the Cittaslow title back in 2010, and maintained it ever since.
-When you visit Akyaka, you can have fun practising many sports including canoeing, surfing, cycling, and hiking.
+When you visit Akyaka, you can have fun practicing many sports including canoeing, surfing, cycling, and hiking.

 Travel to Sedir Island